tka-andrew/SystemDesignExamples/20_RateLimiting/README.md

     - A type of DoS attack in which the traffic flooding the target system comes from many different sources

 - Redis is also often used for rate limiting

+## To run this example
+1. Open a terminal and run the server
+    ```
+    node server.js
+    ```

+2. Open another terminal and curl the api using username 'clement'
+    ```
+    curl -H 'user: clement' http://localhost:3000/index.html
+    ```

+3. Open another terminal and curl the api using username 'anthony'
+    ```
+    curl -H 'user: anthony' http://localhost:3000/index.html
+    ```

+4. You may try